skydoves/landscapist/docs/landscapist/performance-comparison.md

 Two notes on that first row, because it reads as a difference and is not one.
 Coil keeps the same weak reference tier, enabled by default, so an evicted entry stays reachable there on both sides.
-And "byte-bounded" bounds only what each cache reports on either side: an entry evicted from the strong tier is still reachable through the weak one, and neither library counts it.
+And "byte-bounded" bounds only what each cache reports on either side: an entry evicted from the strong tier stays reachable through the weak one until the collector clears it, and neither library counts it while it is.
 What a cache reports is what it holds strongly, not what is in the heap.

 ## When to choose which